 Quebec City is the type of destination that almost makes you forget that you are in North America instead of Europe.

-If you visit during the Winter Carnival you will spot “Bonhomme” the friendly snowman and international symbol of winter tourism greeting you in some form throughout the city.
+If you visit during the Winter Carnival you will spot “Bonhomme” the friendly snowman.
+He is the international symbol of winter tourism you’ll find greeting you in some form throughout the city.

 Take a Walking Tour of Quebec City